Usinagem CNC Canadá: Um guia completo para empresas e fabricantes

 CNC machining in Canada isn’t evenly distributed—certain regions have emerged as hubs due to proximity to industries, supply chains, and talent.
 Understanding these hotspots can help you find the right partner faster:

-Ontário: The Manufacturing Heartland
+Ontario: The Manufacturing Heartland

 Ontario is home to over 40% of Canada’s CNC machining shops, with major clusters in Toronto, Windsor, e Kitchener-Waterloo.
 Toronto’s strength lies in aerospace and medical machining; por exemplo, a shop in Mississauga specializes in titanium parts for knee replacements, using 5-axis CNC machines to achieve tolerances of ±0.0005 inches.
-Windsor, enquanto isso, is tied to the automotive industry—many shops here supply parts to Ford, GM, and their suppliers, with a focus on high-volume production.
+Windsor, meanwhile, is tied to the automotive industry—many shops here supply parts to Ford, GM, and their suppliers, with a focus on high-volume production.

 British Columbia: Precision for Aerospace and Mining